 - Simple design plug in power, plug in IDC cable, run our Python code! - Power protection circuitry you can plug a 5V 4A wall adapter into the HAT and it will automatically protect against negative, over or under-voltages!
-Yay for no accidental destruction of your setup. - Onboard level shifters to convert the RasPi's 3.3V to 5.0V logic for clean and glitch free matrix driving - DS1307 Real Time Clock can keep track of time for the Pi even when it is rebooted or powered down, to make for really nice time displays
+Yay for no accidental destruction of your setup. - Onboard level shifters to convert the RasPi's 3.3V to 5.0V logic for clean and glitch free matrix driving - Fully assembled compact design no soldering required!
+Plugs onto any Raspberry Pi with a 2x20 connector, and you're ready to glow.

 Works with any of our 16x32, 32x32 or 32x64 RGB LED Matrices with HUB75 connections ().
-The latest "Rev C" HAT also supports 64x64 matrices by soldering a small jumper on the PCB.
-You can even chain multiple matrices together for a longer display - we've only tested up to 32x128 but it works just fine.
+You can also use 64x64 matrices by soldering a small jumper on the PCB ().
+Want more lights?
+No problem, chain multiple matrices together for a longer display - we've only tested up to 32x128 but it works just fine.
 The bigger the display the harder it is on the Pi, so keep that in mind if you're using a lower-powered Pi Zero.

-Please note: this HAT is only for use with HUB75 type RGB Matrices.
+Please note: this Bonnet is only for use with HUB75 type RGB matrices.
 Not for use with NeoPixel, DotStar, or other 'addressable' LEDs.